 - Bake the crust at 350F for 12 to 14 minutes or until light golden brown.

-How to assemble the Gluten Free Cranberry Cheesecake Bars
+Assemble & Baking the Cranberry Cheesecake Bars

-- Bake at 300F in the middle of your oven for 40-45 minutes.
-No peaking!
+- Once your cheesecake bars are assembled, bake them at 325°F in the middle of your oven for 40–45 minutes.
+No peeking!

 Recommended Products